-Maintain sharp blades throughout the cutting season, because sharp blades cut cleanly without tearing or shredding the grass blades.
-Tearing and shredding the grass turns it brown at the edges, which slows growth and increases the chance of disease.
+Maintain sharp blades throughout the cutting season because sharp blades cut cleanly without tearing or shredding the grass blades.
+Tearing and shredding turns grass brown at the edges, which slows growth and increases the chance of disease.

-Check the cutting blades daily for sharpness and for any wear or damage.
+Check the cutter blades daily for sharpness, and for any wear or damage.
 File down any nicks and sharpen the blades as necessary.
 If a blade is damaged or worn, replace it immediately with a genuine Toro replacement blade.
-For convenient sharpening and replacement, keep extra blades on hand.
+For convenient sharpening and replacement, you may want to keep extra blades on hand.

-A worn or damaged blade can break and a piece of the blade could be thrown at you or bystanders, resulting in serious personal injury or death.
+A worn or damaged blade can break, and a piece of the blade could be thrown into the operator's or bystander's area, resulting in serious personal injury or death.